Seagata0/TheHertaVtuber/README.md

   - RMVPE (750 Epochs)
   - Harvest (300 Epochs)

-The next one is... huhhhh IDK, I will just continue playing Limbus Company for now DANTEH...
-DO YOUR DAILIES DANTEH...
+The next one is... huhhhh IDK, I will just continue playing Limbus Company for now <br>
+**DANTEH...** DO YOUR DAILIES DANTEH...